gvwilson/onboarding/cd-screencasts.md

 - Remember that this code is also run when the course is built to check that the SCTs do the right thing
 - Your Content Developer will write the Submission Correctness Test code to check the user's answer, so leave this blank (wiggle mouse)
 - Click the "Save" button at the bottom (wiggle mouse, then click)

+## How can I preview a Normal exercise?

+(start: get into the editor for the Pure MCQ just created)

+- Click on the "Preview" button (wiggle mouse to highlight, then click)
+- A new tab opens up
+- The "Assignment" text shows up under "Exercise" (highlight)
+- The "Instructions" are right below it (highlight)
+- A code console appears on the right (highlight and type)
+- If you go back to the editing tab, you'll see that the "Preview" button is highlighted (wiggle mouse)
+- If you close the Preview tab, the highlighting goes away (click!)

 ## What else do I need to know about Normal exercises?